sw1a403/Simulation-program/README.md

 To use this program you will need to download the source code and compile main.c.
 You will need a C compiler like MinGW found at: http://www.mingw.org/ to compile this program.

+After compiling the program and running the software you will be prompted to type in the follow user inputs: